 We introduce CARLA, an open-source simulator for autonomous driving research.
-CARLA has been developed from the ground up to support training, prototyping, and validation of autonomous urban driving models, including both perception and control.
-In addition to open-source code and protocols, CARLA provides open digital assets (urban layouts, buildings, vehicles, pedestrians, etc.) that were created specifically for this purpose and can be used and redistributed freely.
-The simulation platform supports flexible specification of sensor suites and a wide range of environmental conditions.
-Using the presented simulation platform and content, we study the performance of two approaches to autonomous urban driving: a classic modular rule-based pipeline and an end-to-end model trained via imitation learning.
-The approaches are evaluated on a series of controlled scenarios of increasing difficulty, and their performance is examined in detail via metrics provided by the platform, illustrating the platform’s utility for research on autonomous urban driving.
+CARLA has been developed from the ground up to support development, training, and validation of autonomous urban driving systems.
+In addition to open-source code and protocols, CARLA provides open digital assets (urban layouts, buildings, vehicles) that were created for this purpose and can be used freely.
+The simulation platform supports flexible specification of sensor suites and environmental conditions.
+We use CARLA to study the performance of three approaches to autonomous driving: a classic modular pipeline, an end-to-end model trained via imitation learning, and an end-to-end model trained via reinforcement learning.
+The approaches are evaluated in controlled scenarios of increasing difficulty, and their performance is examined via metrics provided by CARLA, illustrating the platform’s utility for autonomous driving research.